salylgw/gammath_spot/index.md

 # Questions
 If you have any questions, then please contact me using this [form](https://www.gammathworks.com/contact).

 # Happy SPOTing!
 *Note: This version of Gammath SPOT is free and open source.
-If you would like to contribute to this project through your expertise in Python and/or world of finance then please contact us using the <https://www.gammathworks.com> contact page indicating your area of interest and expertise</u><u></u>*
+If you would like to contribute to this project through your expertise in Python and/or world of finance then please contact me using this [form](https://www.gammathworks.com/contact) indicating your area of interest and expertise</u><u></u>*